sbnguah/MedStatsBook/_book/Data-Cleaning.md

 2    14          2  16.4  48.8 Female <NA>        2
 ```

 Study id 14 is duplicated!
-Next we visually inspect the study ids
+Next, we visually inspect the study ids

 ```r